jarvis-huang/CarND-MPC-Project/writeup.md

   ```
   Here `R` and `T` are rotation and translation from global to local coordinates.
 They can be readily computed from px, py and psi.

 - For MPC parameters, I chose N = 50, dt = 0.1.
 This translates to 5s of time horizon.
 And N=50 is not too computationally intensive.
+Choosing too large N will slow down ipopt.
+Choosing too small N will cause a very small look-ahead trajectory and will not be able to anticipate sharp curvatures ahead of time.
 - For smooth control and trajectory, I used large weights for actuations and actuation derivatives in the cost function.

 ## Screenshots